-The United States-Israel Educational Foundation (USIEF) plans to award approximately six English Teaching Assistant Fellowships to students 2020/2021 (October 2020-June 2021).
+The United States-Israel Educational Foundation (USIEF) plans to award approximately 6 English Teaching Assistant Fellowships to students for the 2020/2021 (October 2020-June 2021) academic year.

-English Teaching Assistants will be placed in English classes at colleges in the south and north of Israel, according to their background, level of teaching experience, and field of knowledge.
+English Teaching Assistants will be placed in English classes at colleges according to their background, level of teaching experience, and field of knowledge.
 ETAs assist English teachers in the classroom for up to 20 hours per week.
 They may be asked to conduct conversation practice in small groups and/or help students from underprivileged communities with a poor command of the English language.
 Assignments may vary depending on the college’s needs and ETAs abilities.

 Interested candidates can find country data information on Israel on the Israel Ministry of Foreign Affairs website under the heading Facts About Israel.